LearnWeb3DAO/Flash-Loans/README.md

 ## Build

 Lets build an example where you can experience how we can start a flash loan.
-Note we wont be actually doing an arbitrage here, because finding profitable arbitrage opportunities is the hardest part and not related to the code, but will esssentially just learn how to execute a flash loan.
+Note we won't be actually doing an arbitrage here, because finding profitable arbitrage opportunities is the hardest part and not related to the code, but will essentially just learn how to execute a flash loan.

 Lets get started 🚀